 - Pass a Criminal Background Check (CBC) as required by the Wisconsin Department of Public Instruction for all applicants to a professional education preparation program.

 Students must complete paperwork in order to be assigned a student teaching placement.
 To determine your deadline (February or April), visit the Office of Clinical Experiences website.

 To be approved for placement, you must meet the following criteria:

 - Be admitted to the School of Education;

 - Completion of all required coursework;

-- A minimum of 2.75 in all your science content area and professional education courses;
+- A minimum of 2.75 in all professional education courses;

-- Criminal Background Check submitted to the Office of Clinical Experiences;
+- Passing Criminal Background Check submitted to the Office of Clinical Experiences.

 Our purpose is to provide collaborative, mentoring relationships which promote educational, career, and professional development.
 We value a student-centered, holistic, and ethical approach to advising based on strong partnerships with students, faculty and staff, and the larger campus community.
 We are committed to creating a respectful and supportive environment.
 We encourage students to be self-reliant through informed decisions and choices based upon dissemination of accurate information.
 We value our own continuous professional development to enhance the quality of the advising experience.

 - Come prepared with questions or topics for discussion.